Preetham-k/Wireless-Vehicle/README.md

 -> It's easy to control and efficient low-cost design.

-**NOTE: Code and Detailed description of the Project are provided in the porject document.
+**NOTE: Code and Detailed description of the Project are provided in the project document.